 French animation studio La Cachette, created in 2013, has in recent years become a presence that animation fans worldwide can’t ignore.
 After their first viral short, Kairos, they have become famous for their work on the 2019 series Primal, for which they have done all the animation.
-On March 2, 2022, the three creators of the studio, Ulysse Malassagne, Julien Chheng and Ousama Bouacheria, held a panel in Paris.
+On March 2, 2022, the three creators of the studio, Ulysse Malassagne, Julien Chheng and Ousama Bouacheria, held a panel in Paris at the Forum des Images theater.
 There, they recounted the history and evolution of their studio, and have teased some of their future projects.

 Like our content?
 Feel free to support us on Ko-Fi!

 The three men first met at the Gobelins school of animation in Paris.
 They were brought together by their love of Japanese animation and their common desire to explore the potential of 2D animation at a time when 3D was very popular and seen as the only career opportunity.
 As a reaction against all their teachers telling them to make their graduation films in 3DCG, most of the students in their class instead chose to use 2D.

 It is therefore in 2010 that, alongside Nuno Alves-Rodriguez, Aymeric Kevin, Sébastien Hary, and Franck Monier, they released their graduation film: Le Royaume (The Kingdom), the fun and vibrant story of a king building a castle in the woods with the help of the local beavers.

 The short was very promising, and all its artists wanted to keep working together, but first they all felt that they needed to acquire some experience in the “real” animation industry.
 Their paths diverged for some time, but the experiences they gathered encouraged them to create their own place.